Elizabeth Akers Allen: Career

 Allen is best known for the first couplet of her sentimental poem "Rock me to sleep" (1859), which was written during her time in Europe and first published in the Saturday Evening Post of Philadelphia, Pennsylvania.
 Though it is not considered her finest work, it was very popular during the American Civil War and quoted in the (unpublished) manuscript Mark Twain's No. 44, The Mysterious Stranger.
 For some years, Allen was forced to dispute its authorship with a number of claimants after the poem was set to music by Ernest Leslie and became a hit song.
 The first couplet runs:

 Backward, turn backward, O time, in thy flight;

 Make me a child again, just for to-night.

 Composer Kate Lucy Ward also set Allen's poem Do Not Look Long at Life's Sorrow to music.

 During the Civil War, in 1863, Allen had an appointment as a government clerk in the War Office in Washington, D.C., and also worked as a nurse.

 Personal life

-In 1851, Allen married Marshall S. M. Taylor, but he abandoned her and their infant daughter, and they were divorced in 1857.
+In 1851, Allen married Marshall S. M. Taylor, but he abandoned her and their infant daughter, Florence Percy McIntyre and the couple were divorced in 1857.
 Then, she married Paul Akers, a Maine sculptor whom she had met in Rome, in 1860; he died of tuberculosis in 1861.
-Their only child died shortly afterwards.

 Thirdly, in 1865 or 1866, she married Elijah M. Allen and they lived in Richmond, Virginia, and Ridgewood, New Jersey, before settling in New York City.